 On-board video cards are generally for everyday use, Web Surfing, You Tube and the like.
 Generally they may have up to about 1Gb of video memory, which may or may not be shared with the system memory.

 For the average user who may just be surfing the Internet or doing a bit of Word Processing, a built in video card will suffice.
-Motherboards of this design use some of the main system memory as graphics memory.
+Motherboards of this design sometimes but not always use some of the main system memory as graphics memory.

 The advantage of this design is that no extra memory chips are required on the motherboard thereby reducing the cost of manufacture.

-The disadvantage of this design is that normal memory runs more slowly than dedicated greaphics memory, so don't expect blistering graphics performance from an onboard video card.
+The disadvantage of this design is that you might not be able to use all of the memory that is available.
+Generally normal memory runs more slowly than dedicated graphics memory, so don’t expect blistering, gaming performance graphics performance from an on-board video card.

 Power computer users, designers and hardened gaming addicts will almost always opt for one or more add on video cards and there really are a multitude to choose from.
-A graphics card can range from a few tens to several hundreds of pounds, depending on use
+A graphics card can range from a few tens to several hundreds of pounds.

-Nearly all add in video cards will feature a DVI socket and/or a VGA socket and/or an adapter for backward compatibility.
+Nearly all add in video cards will feature an HDMI, DVI and/or a VGA socket and/or an adapter for backward compatibility.
 Some of the higher end cards will also include High Definition HDMI sockets too.